anooruddh/devops/SREreadme.md

 ### What is an SLI?
 An SLI (service level indicator) measures compliance with an SLO (service level objective).
 So, for example, if your SLA specifies that your systems will be available 99.95% of the time, your SLO is likely 99.95% uptime and your SLI is the actual measurement of your uptime.
 Maybe it’s 99.96%.
 Maybe 99.99%.
 To stay in compliance with your SLA, the SLI will need to meet or exceed the promises made in that document.

+### What is an error budget?

+An error budget is the maximum amount of time that a technical system can fail without contractual consequences.
+### an error budget—time that your team can use to take risks.

+If your SLA promises 99.95% uptime, your error budget is four hours, 22 minutes, and 48 seconds.
+And with an SLA promise of 99.9% uptime, your error budget is eight hours, 46 minutes, and 12 seconds.

+### “The development team can ‘spend’ this error budget in any way they like.
+If the product is currently running flawlessly, with few or no errors, they can launch whatever they want, whenever they want.
+Conversely, if they have met or exceeded the error budget and are operating at or below the defined SLA, all launches are frozen until they reduce the number of errors to a level that allows the launch to proceed.”